Midway Camp-N-Ride - IMPORTANT UPDATE

-Please be aware that the US/Canada border closure has been extended to August 21st for non-essential travel.
-We fully expect that it will be extended again, so it doesn't look like our American members and friends will be able to attend.
-Hopefully all will go well and we'll be able to go back to our normal events in 2021.
+Please be aware that the US/Canada border closure has now been extended to September 21st for non-essential travel.
+Unfortunately this means our American members will be unable to attend.

 Our September Camp-N-Ride at Midway is usually very well attended by both our Canadian and American members.
 The weather in September is almost always excellent in the Boundary Country.
 The camp location in Frank Carpenter Memorial Campground (otherwise known as Midway Waterfront Park) is right on the banks of the Kettle River and the group site at the west end is shaded and grassy.
 For directions, click on the link in the venue information below.

 Note that we've rearranged the dates on this camp-out to run from Friday to Monday.
 If we get enough feedback from members we may be able to extend this to include Thursday as well.

 The cost is normally around $10 per tent per night (we'll confirm pricing) and we have the group site reserved for Friday, Saturday and Sunday nights.
 (Some members show up on Thursday) There are clean washrooms and good showers (1$/short shower or $2/long shower) on site.

 We will have the coffee pot on each morning so bring your coffee mug and some snacks to share on Saturday morning.

 If anyone wants to bring an RV and have hook-ups, you will have to contact Steve in Midway directly by email to reserve a site.
 Steve Stewart firstname.lastname@example.org